 The Summer Undergraduate Research Experience (SURE) is a summer internship program designed to train undergraduate students in biomedical science research.
-During the 10 week program, selected participants are assigned a mentor, placed in a laboratory, and are provided a hands-on opportunity to train and learn more about our degree programs in the School of Graduate Studies in the Health Sciences
+During the summer program, selected participants are assigned a mentor, placed in a laboratory, and are provided a hands-on opportunity to train and learn more about our degree programs in the School of Graduate Studies in the Health Sciences.

 Please read the instructions and eligibility requirements thoroughly before starting your application.
 Along with the application, the student is required to submit the following:

 The summer program generally begins in June and concludes in early August each year.
-At the end of the 10 weeks, a celebratory award ceremony is held in which students give oral and poster presentations on their research.
+At the end of the program, a celebratory ceremony is held in which students give oral and poster presentations on their research.
 Tentative dates for the 2024 SURE Program are Monday, June 3rd through Friday, July 26th.

-Participants receive a stipend of $4,000 and are required to work the full 10 weeks of this program.
+Participants receive a stipend of $4,000 and are required to work the full length of the summer program.

-Complete applications with faculty recommendations must be received by Tuesday, Feb.
+Complete applications with faculty recommendations must be received by Thursday, Feb.
 1, 2024.
-Applicants must meet all program requirements in addition to submitting a completed application by the deadline in order to be considered eligible for consideration.
+Applicants must meet all program requirements in addition to submitting a completed application by the deadline in order to be eligible for consideration.

 "My favorite thing was learning how to perform different protocols throughout the summer.
 I came in not knowing how to work a pipette and in a short amount of time, I was performing procedures on my own.
 I even got the chance to edit and rewrite a protocol."